“By some measures, tourism may already be the world’s largest industry, with annual revenue approaching $500 billion.”

 New York University (NYU), founded in 1831 and one of the nation’s largest private educational institutions, is known for some of its more famous graduates, such as 36 Nobel Prize–winners, 16 Pulitzer Prize–winners, and 30 Academy Award–winners.

 NYU has 18 schools, colleges, and institutes with Art and Science the largest academic section of the university.

-NYU offers a B.S. in Hotel and Tourism Management from the Preston Robert Tisch Center for Hospitality, Tourism, and Sports Management.
+NYU offers a B.S. in Hotel and Tourism Management from the Jonathan M. Tisch Center for Hospitality, Tourism, and Sports Management.
 The undergraduate degree prepares students for management positions in some of the world’s fastest-growing hotel, conference, and tourism sectors.